Michel Djotodia: Presidency

+Economic exploits

+Djotodia's government came under scrutiny from NGOs including Global Witness due to the lucrative deals it struck with logging companies involved in the timber industry.
+The French Industrie forestière de Batalimo (IFB), Lebanese Société d’exploitation forestière centrafricaine (SEFCA) and Chinese Vicwood Group reportedly made illegal tax payments totalling €3,7 million to the Ministry of Finance, as well as monthly payments to Séléka fighters to safeguard their installations.
+SEFCA also paid an additional "advance" of €380,876 directly to Djotodia's government.
+According to a report from the UN Security Council, "illegal artisanal exploitation surged in non-attributed forest areas" under the Djotodia government, while logging trucks were "systematically subjected to illegal tax levying".

+Aside from timber, the Central African economy is highly dependent on diamond and gold from its mining exploits.
+The sale of rough diamonds was temporarily suspended by the KPCS over fears of illicit trade by Séléka, Anti-balaka and other rebel groups.
+However, illegal trafficking of both diamond and gold (mainly to Cameroon, Chad and Sudan) continued, in which Séléka members were actively involved.
+Séléka further engaged in elephant poaching, organising illegal sales of ivory on international markets.
+According to the above-cited UN report, poaching and wildlife trafficking (also including antelope species) could be seen as "central elements of the Séléka rebellion".

 Resignation

 Sectarian violence between Muslims and non-Muslims continued to escalate, and Djotodia faced pressure from regional leaders and the international community due to his apparent inability to control the situation.
 Djotodia resigned as President at a summit held in N'Djamena on 10 January 2014.
 He then went into exile in Benin on 11 January.
 He was welcomed at Cotonou Airport by Benin's Foreign Minister Nassirou Bako Arifari, who said that Benin received Djotodia "at the request of member states of the Economic Community of Central African States" as a "contribution to the search for peace in central Africa."

 Séléka announced in July 2014 that Djotodia had been restored as leader of the group.